 Oropharyngeal Cancer

 Oropharyngeal cancer is a disease that originates in the tissues of the oropharynx, the middle part of the throat also called the pharynx.
-Most oropharyngeal cancers are squamous cell carcinomas.
-Squamous cells are the thin, flat cells that line the inside of the oropharynx.
+The oropharynx includes the tonsils, back third of the tongue, soft palate, and the side and back walls of the throat.
+Most oropharyngeal cancers are squamous cell carcinomas in the thin, flat cells that line the inside of the oropharynx.

 Oropharyngeal cancer is a form of head and neck cancer.
-Head and neck cancers account for approximately 3.5 percent of all cancers in the United States, or about 71,100 of the estimated 2 million new cancer cases expected in 2024, according to the National Cancer Institute.
+Head and neck cancers account for approximately 3.5% of all cancers in the United States, or about 72,680 of the 2 million new cancer cases that were estimated to be diagnosed in 2025, according to the National Cancer Institute.
+Of those 72,680 cases, about 59,660 were in the oral cavity or pharynx, and about 12,770 people were estimated to die from cancers in those sites.

-Oropharyngeal cancer is uncommon and typically involves people 50 to 80 years of age, according to the National Cancer Institute.
-Men are three to five times more likely to develop this form of cancer than women.
+Oropharyngeal cancer typically involves people 55 or older, according to the National Cancer Institute.
+Men are almost three times more likely to develop this form of cancer than women.

 Oropharyngeal Cancer Treatment (Adult) (PDQ®)Source: National Cancer Institute